By Marina Stenson & Jayne Clare

 “We respectfully refuse to participate in the test.”

 Heidi Indilecato decided to teach her son a lesson in civil disobedience.

-On first day of Common Core testing, some NY students sit it out according to Foxnews.com.
+On the first day of Common Core testing, some NY students sit it out according to Foxnews.com.
 As students across New York state began taking the 90-minute tests, parents have been given the option of keeping children from participating.
-But in many districts the kids are not being allowed to use the time to read or do homework during the testing periods, which continue for the next six days.
+But in many districts, the kids are not being allowed to use the time to read or do homework during the testing periods, which continue for the next six days.
 “The children should not be punished because of our fundamental right to want what’s best for their educational development,” Indelicato said.
 “I feel that the district is trying to use the powers of persuasion to get parents to have their kids participate in the testing.”
 “It’s one size fits all and that’s not how children learn.
-Just because we are opposed to the Common Core does not mean we are opposed to bettering standards.”
-We know for a fact, and there are studies to prove, that test-based criteria do not improve a student’s performance,” said Shirley Verrico, whose 13-year-old daughter Michaela, will be not be takingAchtung the tests in her Williamsville Central school district.
+Just because we are opposed to the Common Core does not mean we are opposed to better standards.”
+We know for a fact, and there are studies to prove, that test-based criteria do not improve a student’s performance,” said Shirley Verrico, whose 13-year-old daughter Michaela, will not be takingAchtung the tests in her Williamsville Central school district.
 The set of standards, devised by the nation’s school superintendents at the behest of the National Governors Association, seeks to set a uniform standard for grades K-12, to ensure kids all over the nation reach the same minimum level of learning.
-At the very least, as Americans we still have the right to stand up for what we believe in and for that we do not.
-And we should not be ostracized or punished for our our beliefs, yet we are… Read the full Fox News article Read more about Opting Out FairTest.org
+At the very least, as Americans, we still have the right to stand up for what we believe in and for that we do not.
+And we should not be ostracized or punished for our beliefs, yet we are… Read the full Fox News article Read more about Opting Out FairTest.org